cs1302uga/cs1302-urgency-queue/README.md

      **Make sure to do one method at a time, fully test it, run `check1302`, and do a proper `git commit` to save your modifications before moving to the next method.**

-1. Implement the methods in the order they are listed below (Suggested Deadline: Saturday, Mar 15th.
+1. Implement the methods in the order they are listed below (Suggested Deadline: Saturday, Oct 18th.
 6 days before the deadline):
    **Check the method detail section for hints and more details about each method before implementing**

    - [ ] `BaseLinkedUrgencyQueue`: constructor, `size`, and `peek`